-Located adjacent to the JJC Main Campus at 1524 Centennial Drive, Joliet, Centennial Commons combines premiere housing and a student centered community that contributes to personal development and academic success.
-Centennial Commons offers efficiencies, as well as, two and four-bedroom apartments.
+Located adjacent to the JJC Main Campus at 1524 Centennial Drive, Joliet, Centennial Commons is available through a privately managed leasing company.
+Centennial Commons offers efficiencies, as well as, two- and four-bedroom apartments.
 Apartments modified to accommodate residents with mobility impairments are also available.
 Each fully-furnished apartment includes a refrigerator, microwave, dishwasher, and garbage disposal.

 Student Assistance Program/Life Skills

-The Dean of Students Office oversees the Student Assistance Program-Life Skills sessions, which are designed to assist students with personal problems affecting their academic and personal goals.
+The Office of Student Rights and Responsibilities offers the Student Assistance Program/Life Skills sessions, which are designed to assist students with challenges affecting their academic and personal goals.
 Group sessions on various topics, are available free of charge to students of the college.
 All students are welcome to use these resources.
 Some students may be referred to the programs by administrators, counselors, or other staff.
-These are lead by counselors and professional staff.
+These are lead by professional staff.
 Topics include anger management, healthy relationships, conflict resolution, stress management, marijuana, alcohol, addictions, grieving, stopped by cops, sexual responsibility, and ethical decision making.
 Some sessions are offered online through Angel.